-From Playa del Carmen: If you are coming from Playa del Carmen, I suggest that you take a separate transport to Tulum (like an ADO bus or a Colectivo) and then continuing from Tulum to Cenote Azul – by taxi if you wish.
+From Playa del Carmen: If you are coming from Playa del Carmen, I suggest taking a separate transport to Tulum (like an ADO bus or a Colectivo) and then continuing from Tulum to Cenote Azul – by taxi if you wish.

 Whichever area you are coming from – Tulum or Playa del Carmen – you can choose to book a private driver for your trip to Cenote Azul.

-This option is great especially for those travelling in a group.
+This option is great, especially for those traveling in a group.